 The Company is subject to risks relating to the geographic concentration of its hotel properties, which may result in the Company's results of operations being more sensitive to local and regional economic conditions and other factors, including competition, natural disasters and economic downturns, than the Company's results of operations would be, absent such geographic concentrations.
 Local and regional economic conditions and other factors may differ materially from prevailing conditions in other parts of the world.
-Excluding cost-reimbursement revenues, which are offset by cost-reimbursement expense, revenues from transactions in the states of Texas and Florida as a percent of U.S. revenues were approximately 10% and 24%, respectively, during 2022, 10% and 18%, respectively, during 2021 and 10% and 19%, respectively, during 2020.
+Excluding cost-reimbursement revenues, which are offset by cost-reimbursement expense, revenues from transactions in the states of Texas and Florida as a percent of U.S. revenues were approximately 10% and 17%, respectively, during 2023, 10% and 24%, respectively, during 2022 and 10% and 18%, respectively, during 2021.
 Revenues in the state of Florida include license and other fees from the Company's former Parent.
-Excluding these revenues, revenues in the state of Florida as a percent of U.S. revenues were 16%, 12% and 9% during 2022, 2021 and 2020, respectively.
+Excluding these revenues in the state of Florida as a percent of U.S. revenues were 7%, 16% and 12% during 2023, 2022 and 2021, respectively.

-During 2021 and 2020 CorePoint accounted for 20% and 25%, respectively, of revenues.
-Excluding cost-reimbursement revenues, which are offset by cost-reimbursement expenses, CorePoint accounted for 8% and 10% during 2021 and 2020, respectively.
+During 2021 CorePoint accounted for 20% of revenues.
+Excluding cost-reimbursement revenues, which are offset by cost-reimbursement expenses, CorePoint accounted for 8% during 2021.
 During the first quarter of 2022, CorePoint terminated its management contracts with the Company.

-15. COMMITMENTS AND CONTINGENCIES
+14. COMMITMENTS AND CONTINGENCIES